AngieMurphy/AngieMurphy.github.io/_posts/2016-9-11-OOP: Week Three.md

 ## What did you do this past week?

 This past week was incredibly busy for me.
 After spending a nice labor day weekend back home, I came back with much to do (finishing the project).
 I ran into an issue when working on my project related to my compiler not working, and once I started running into those issues I immediately regretted not starting on the project two Mondays ago.
 Lesson learned though - the project got done but I won't wait that long on future projects again.
 In class, we explored pointers in C++.
-Pointers are things I think I understand one day and then return to the topic the next day and it all seems brand new and confusing.
+I think I understand pointers one day and then return to the topic the next day and it all seems brand new and confusing.
 Definitely spending a lot of time practicing those in my spare time.

 ## What's in your way?